-Once admitted to the program participants will create their work while going through each of these components:
+Once admitted to the production phase of the program participants will create their work while going through each of these components:

-Participants will attend a series of workshops and group meetings designed to assist with their artistic and project development while providing them with basic technical skills needed to create their film.
-Workshops will include: Intro to Filmmaking, Intro to Screenwriting, Intro to Directing, Production Intensive and Post-production Intensive.
-All workshops and meetings will be held on evenings and weekends.
+Participants will attend one of the filmmaking intensive weekend workshops, and group meetings designed to assist with their artistic and project development while providing them with basic technical skills needed to create their film.

-After completing the workshops, participants will shoot their own films over a two-day period.
-Mentors and staff will be available to provide guidance, but the participants will retain creative and editorial control and ownership of their projects throughout the program.
+After completing the workshops, participants will shoot their own films over a two-day period using the provided basic camera and sound package.
+AFCOOP staff will be available to provide guidance, but the participants will retain creative and editorial control and ownership of their projects throughout the program.

-The completed films will have their premiere screening at a community screening during Spring 2021 (health & safety regulations permitting).
+The completed films will have their premiere screening at a community screening during Spring 2022 (health & safety regulations permitting).
 Filmmakers, friends and the public will get a chance to see the finished results on the big-screen.
-Following the screening, participants will be encouraged to enter their films in film festivals and will be given a list of potential festivals to submit to.
+Following the screening, participants will be encouraged to enter their films in film festivals and will be given a list of potential festivals for submission.